 We find that there is a sufficient individual privacy interest for a person who is simply being investigated for wrongdoing based on allegations. "[I]nformation in an investigatory file tending to indicate that a named individual has been investigated for suspected criminal activity is, at least as a threshold matter, an appropriate subject for exemption under 7(C) [as noted above, Exemption (3)(C) under DC FOIA]."
 Fund for Constitutional Government v.
 National Archives & Records Service, 656 F.2d 856, 863 (D.C.
 Cir.
 1981).
 The D.C.
 Circuit has also stated that nondisclosure is justified for documents that reveal allegations of wrongdoing by suspects who never were prosecuted.
 See Bast v.
 U. S. Dep't of Justice, 665 F.2d 1251, 1254 (D.C.
 Cir.
 1981).
 As set forth above, the D.C.
 Circuit in the Stern case stated that individuals have a strong interest in not being associated unwarrantedly with alleged criminal activity and that protection of this privacy interest is a primary purpose of the exemption in question.
 We believe that the same interest is present with respect to civil disciplinary sanctions which could be imposed on an MPD officer.
 The records sought by Appellant may consist simply of mere allegations of wrongdoing, the disclosure of which can have a stigmatizing effect without regard to the accuracy of the allegations.
+While Appellant argues that the named officer is a "convicted criminal" and no longer has a privacy interest, Appellant cites no authority for this proposition and we do not believe that one public sanction causes an individual to lose all of his or her privacy interests.

-We say "may consist" because, in this case, MPD has not stated, and has maintained that it will not state, whether or not there are any records which exist relating to the named MPD detective.
+We say "may consist" because, in this case, MPD has not stated, and has maintained that it will not state, whether or not there are any records which exist relating to the named MPD officer.
 However, "[c]ourts have recognized that in some instances even acknowledging that certain records are kept would jeopardize the privacy interests that the FOIA exemptions are intended to protect.
 In these cases, the courts have allowed the agency neither to confirm nor deny the existence of requested records."
 Antonelli v.
 FBI, 721 F.2d 615, 617 (7th Cir.1983).
 See also Rushford v.
 Civiletti, 485 F. Supp.
 477 (D.D.C.
 1980)(involving records regarding complaints of criminal or other misconduct by judges. "[T]he Department of Justice may not be required to deny the existence of a criminal investigation when there has been none and to refuse to confirm or deny its existence when information to that effect does exist.
 Id. at 481.)
 This is referred to as a "Glomar" response.
-A Glomar response is warranted only when the confirmation.
+A Glomar response is warranted only when the confirmation or denial of the existence of responsive records would, in and of itself, reveal exempt information.
 We think that this approach is justified in the case of the Appeal.
-If there is a record of a written complaint or subsequent investigation against the MPD detective, simply identifying the written record may result in the harm that the exemption was intended to protect.
+If there is a record of a written complaint or subsequent investigation against the MPD officer, simply identifying the written record may result in the harm that the exemption was intended to protect.